WHY DONATE TO THE RARE DISEASE FOUNDATION?

 65% of every donation goes to RDF programs and the remaining 35% goes to operations.

-For our Canadian Donors, we are a registered Canadian non-profit organization and charity and can issue tax receipts to individuals, charities, and corporations to offset Canadian tax filings.
+We are a registered Canadian non-profit organization and charity and can issue tax receipts to individuals, charities, and corporations to offset Canadian tax filings.
 Registered Charity #819326224RR0001.

 DID YOU KNOW?